 Almost everyone knows what prunes are for: they help get you going!
 Your parents probably kept them in the cabinet, and offered them to you when you were a kid.

 Prunes are actually just dried plums, and they’re fruits of the tree species, Prunus domestica, hence the name.
 Speaking of names, which would you rather eat?
 Prunes or dried plums?

-For generations, prunes have been eaten to help you relieve yourself.
-Which brings me to the age-old question, do prunes really relieve constipation?
+Whatever you want to call them, they’ve been eaten to help you “relieve” yourself.
+That brings up the age-old question, do prunes really relieve constipation?
 Or is this just another myth?
 Do they have other medicinal benefits?
 The short answer is YES and YES.
 Now the long answer…

 They’ve been scientifically proven to support healthy intestinal function and gut transit time.
 They’ve specifically been evaluated for their role in alleviating constipation, as shown in a number of STUDIES.

-Eating prunes can improve stool frequency, as well as consistency – meaning that they soften your eliminations, while also allowing you to pass more of it.
-When you’re experiencing the discomfort of being all blocked up, as you might from eating too much protein and not enough fiber, eating a few prunes can provide huge relief.
+Eating prunes can improve stool frequency, as well as consistency, meaning that they soften your eliminations, while also allowing you to pass more of it.
+When you’re experiencing the discomfort of being all blocked up, as you might from eating too much protein and not enough fiber, eating dried plums can provide some relief.

 Likewise, if the consistency is softer, it cuts down on bowel straining, which means less time on the potty.
 Furthermore, you’re less likely to form hemorrhoids.
 Hemorrhoids and varicose veins have some similarities, and if that topic interests you, CLICK HERE to read my other article, 12 Natural Remedies for Varicose Veins.